zabano/pg-jsonapi/docs/source/ts.rst

         sa.Column('tsvector', TSVECTOR,
                   index=True, nullable=False))

-And then we redefine the model as follows:
+And then we redefine the model:

 .. code-block:: python
     :emphasize-lines: 4